Billie Holiday discography

 The discography of Billie Holiday, an American jazz singer, consists of 12 studio albums, three live albums, 24 compilations, six box sets, and 38 singles.

 Holiday recorded extensively for six labels: Columbia Records (on its subsidiary labels Brunswick Records, Vocalion Records, and Okeh Records), from 1933 through 1942; Commodore Records in 1939 and 1944; Decca Records from 1944 through 1950; briefly for Aladdin Records in 1951; Verve Records and its earlier imprint Clef Records, from 1952 through 1957; again for Columbia Records from 1957 to 1958 and MGM Records in 1959.
 Many of Holiday's recordings were released on 78-rpm records, before the advent of long-playing vinyl records, and only Clef, Verve, and Columbia issued Holiday albums during her lifetime that were not compilations of previously released material.
 Many compilations have been issued since her death, including comprehensive box sets and live recordings.

+In 1986, Joel Whitburn's company Record Research compiled information on the popularity of recordings released from the era predating rock and roll and created pop charts dating back to the beginning of the commercial recording industry.
+The company's findings were published in the book Pop Memories 1890–1954.
+Several of Holiday's records are listed on the pop charts Whitburn created.

+Holiday began her recording career on a high note with her first major release, "Riffin' the Scotch", of which 5,000 copies were sold.
+It was released under the name "Benny Goodman & His Orchestra" in 1933.

+Most of Holiday's early successes were released under the name "Teddy Wilson & His Orchestra".
+During her stay in Wilson's band, Holiday would sing a few bars and then other musicians would have a solo.
+Wilson, one of the most influential jazz pianists of the swing era, accompanied Holiday more than any other musician.
+He and Holiday issued 95 recordings together.